 When: Quarterly, with opportunities to engage in tailored sessions, peer learning, and practical discussions throughout the year.

-Policy Insights Group - developing skills and connections needs to develop impactful collective advocacy.
+Developing skills and connections needs to develop impactful collective advocacy.

 Our joint focus is to influence policies to ensure no child’s success is limited by their socioeconomic background.